-The Giles Medal for Research Excellence has been established by the Chiropractors’ Association of Australia (CAA) as its most prestigious international award for scientific research.
+The Giles Medal for Research Excellence has been established by the Australian Chiropractors Association (ACA) as its most prestigious international award for scientific research.
 The medal itself has been designed by an internationally renowned sculptor and medal artist to reflect the esteem of the award.

 The award has been named in recognition of Dr Lynton Giles, an inaugural member of the Research Committee of the World Federation of Chiropractic (WFC) and the first chiropractor in Australia to be awarded a PhD.
 Dr Giles went on to publish a significant body of scientific peer reviewed basic and clinical science research concerning the spine and a strong advocate for scientific investigation of chiropractic theories and clinical procedures.

 The purpose of the Giles Medal was to establish an international chiropractic research award that acknowledges and recognizes researchers with a sustained track record of excellence in scientific research of relevance to the practice of chiropractic.
 The medal may therefore be awarded to any person, from any health discipline, based anywhere in the world who has published a body of scientific peer reviewed research of relevance to healthcare and the practice of chiropractic.

 This would normally be evidenced by a body of published scientific peer-reviewed research that has had a significant impact on:

 - our understanding of mechanisms that enable good health, or